ClauseJr/Bookshop-Project/README.md

 SUMMARY OF CUSTOMERS WITH THE HIGHEST PURCHASE

-**1. Kim Turner**
+1. **Kim Turner**
    Made the highest purchases at a total of 13.989k with 4 orders of books

-**2. Jonathon Strickland**
+2. **Jonathon Strickland**
    Made higher purchases at a total of 10.81k with 4 orders

-**3. Carrie Perez**
+3. **Carrie Perez**
    Made higher purchases at a total of 10.52k with a higher order of 6 books

 SUMMARY OF THE MOST LIKED GENRES OF BOOKS

 **Genre 1: Romance**
-a.
-Most loved genre with a total of 75 customers
+1. Most loved genre with a total of 75 customers
-b.
-Highest sales recorded from the customers at 13.0886k
+2. Highest sales recorded from the customers at 13.0886k

 **Genre 2: Mystery**
-a.
-Mostly loved genre with a total of 76 customers
+1. Mostly loved genre with a total of 76 customers
-b.
-Highest sales recorded from the customers at 12.788k
+2. Highest sales recorded from the customers at 12.788k
-c.
-Recorded a higher number of orders from the sales of books at 83
+3. Recorded a higher number of orders from the sales of books at 83

 **Genre 3: Science Fiction**
-a.
-Most loved genre with a total of 75 customers
+1. Most loved genre with a total of 75 customers
-b.
-Recorded the highest number of orders from the sales of books at 84
+2. Recorded the highest number of orders from the sales of books at 84

 ---